Justia Lawyer badge

-What is the Physical Disability Review Board (PDRB)?
+What Is the Physical Disability Review Board (PDRB)?

 Attorney Paul Tennison Active Duty